 With excellent mile potential and promised weekly home time, dedicated regional truckload company drivers enjoy the monetary benefits of long-haul trucking but don’t have to sacrifice being at home regularly.
 Guaranteed dry-van freight (no hazmat) and runs throughout the Midwest, South, and Southeast make these attractive positions.

-Over-the-road drivers at XPO receive top pay, immediate insurance benefits, and quarterly safety and performance bonuses.
+Over-the-road drivers at XPO receive top pay at a base annual pay of $68,581, immediate insurance benefits, and quarterly safety and performance bonuses.
 Notably, XPO Logistics touts weekly home time for their OTR drivers.

 Shuttle Company Drivers

 Drivers who want to earn good pay and substantial overtime compensation without straying too far from home may be a good fit as shuttle company drivers.
 These professionals operate yard trucks at XPO Logistics facilities.